craighurley/dotfiles/README.md

     # Create useful directories.
     ~/Projects/dotfiles/.directories

-    # Backup existing dotfiles and symlink to the dotfiles in this project.
-    ~/Projects/dotfiles/.dotfiles

     # Copy templates to ~.
 These files don't really belong in version control, hence they are not symlinked.
     ~/Projects/dotfiles/.templates